What's the Deal with These Pink Postcards?

 Calling the number may connect you with a real person, or it may connect you to automated recording prompts.
 In my case, I got a recorded response asking me to hold briefly, but did assure me the calls may be recorded for reporting purposes.
 After that, I got about 4 seconds of classical music and was connected to a live person.

 Regardless, do not offer them your personal information.
-Doing so will probably have a terribly impact on your money matters.
+Doing so will probably have a terrible impact on your money matters.

 What should I do if I get this postcard?